College football rankings: Week 14 Top 25 polls for the 2019 season | NCAA.com

-We've got Week 14 college football polls on Sunday, Nov.
-24. Below, get the Coaches and AP Poll Top 25 rankings.

-LSU is again No. 1 in both the AP and Coaches rankings.
-Minnesota and Michigan have moved into the top 10 in the AP.
-The next College Football Playoff rankings will be announced at 7 p.m. on Tuesday, Nov.
-26.
+We have the major Top 25 rankings for Week 14.
+Though LSU is No. 1 in the AP and Coaches Poll, Ohio State is the new No. 1 in the College Football Playoff rankings.

+Also in the CFP, Baylor made the biggest jump of five spots to No. 9.
+Oregon had the largest fall, dropping eight spots to No. 14.

+College football rankings: College Football Playoff Top 25 rankings for Week 14

 College football rankings: AP Poll Top 25 for Week 14